 - Seen on label: polyethylene glycol, ceteareth

-- Health Concerns: Ethoxylated ingredients frequently contaminated with 1,4-dioxane, and which readily penetrates the skin.
+- Health Concerns: Ethoxylated ingredients frequently contaminated with 1,4-dioxane, and which readily penetrates the skin and is linked to cancer.
 Polyethylene has also been noted as a skin irritant.

 - Found in: Deodorant, makeup, styling gel, shaving cream and many other products